 - Alignment of Rocks or MITs with your goals

 - Upfront planning

-Firstly, your Rocks or MITs need to be lined up to meet your goals.
+First, your Rocks or MITs need to be lined up to meet your goals.

-Secondly, since these Rocks are the ‘proactive’ part of your life, they require upfront planning.
+Second, since these Rocks are the ‘proactive’ part of your life, they require upfront planning.

-Thirdly, you need to schedule and automate as much as possible so you’re consistently taking action on your rocks.
+Third, you need to schedule and automate as much as possible so you’re consistently taking action on your rocks.

 In personal finance, your upfront, automated investment and saving decisions need to be aligned with your life stage, risk profile and financial goals.

 Once your rocks are aligned and scheduled, you’re off the hook.
 There’s no need to use ‘willpower’ to be disciplined all the time.